 Nan Goldin was one of the greatest pioneers revealing the details of her biography throughout her work.
 She documented her personal life and the life of her friends in a very straightforward way.
 She said once:

 This was her life motto and an inspiration for future generations.
 Nan Goldin believed that by being sincere in photography, an artist creates the possibility for himself and for the audience to meet the truth.
 This can be a potential step forward towards acceptance of life circumstances.

 Working with an archive photography

-Another way of getting to know and understand oneself is by working with the archives.
-Chino-Otsuka with her amazing artwork called “Imagine finding me” takes us on a fascinating journey where her past meets the future.
+In addition, another way of getting to know and understand oneself is by working with the archives.
+Chino-Otsuka with her amazing artwork called “Imagine finding me” took us on a fascinating journey where her past meets the future.
 She used her photos taken during her childhood holidays and digitally added her current image as an adult woman.
-Thanks to this, she created a double-portrait where the little girl Chino meets herself as an adult woman.
+Thanks to this, she created a double-portrait where the little girl Chino meets herself as an adult.
 She made an interesting visual and mental journey to her past and her memories.
-Through this journey, she might have reflected on her identity as a Japanese artist living in the UK and took a deeper look at her life as a whole process.
+In fact, through this journey, she might have reflected on her identity as a Japanese artist living in the UK and took a deeper look at her life as a whole process.

 The given examples create just a short glimpse of how one can work with the camera on a personal level.
-Photos can play a very interesting role in human psychology.
-They can be the source of information about ourselves, make us closer to ourselves, or on the contrary, create a distance.
+Indeed, photos can play a very interesting role in human psychology.
+They can be the source of information, make us closer to ourselves, or on the contrary, create a distance.